My favorite recipe for garlicky, cheesy, perfect scalloped potatoes.

 - 1/2 cup freshly-grated Parmesan cheese, plus extra for serving

-- Preheat oven to 400°F. Grease a 9 x 13-inch baking dish with cooking spray; set aside.
+- Prep oven and baking dish: Heat oven to 400°F. Grease a 9 x 13-inch baking dish with cooking spray, and set it aside.

-- Transfer the pan to a cooling rack, and sprinkle with the remaining teaspoon of thyme and extra Parmesan.
-Serve warm.
+- Cool.
+Transfer the pan to a cooling rack, and sprinkle with the remaining teaspoon of thyme and extra Parmesan.